WICG/turtledove/FLEDGE.md

 We also need to provide a mechanism for the _losing_ bidders in the auction to learn aggregate outcomes.
 Certainly they should be able to count the number of times they bid, and losing ads should also be able to learn (in aggregate) some seller-provided information about e.g. the auction clearing price.
 Likewise, a reporting mechanism should be available to buyers who attempted to bid with a creative that had not yet reached the k-anonymity threshold.

-This could be handled by yet another `reportLoss()` function running in the worklet.
+This could be handled by a `reportLoss()` function running in the worklet.
 Alternatively, the model of [SPURFOWL](https://github.com/AdRoll/privacy/blob/main/SPURFOWL.md) (an append-only datastore and later aggregate log processing) could be a good fit for this use case.
 The details here are yet to be determined.